grame-cncm/faust/libraries/README.md

 process = si.smooth(0.999);
 ```

-This standard is only used within the libraries: nothing prevents coders to still import `signal.lib` directly and call `smooth` without `si.`, etc.
+This standard is only used within the libraries: nothing prevents coders to still import `signal.lib` directly and call `smooth` without `ro.`, etc.

 ### "Demo" Functions